alinahid477/tkgonazure/README.md

 - AZ_TKG_APP_ID={APP_ID is also known as CLIENT_ID. in portal search 'app registration' > New Regitration. the process is documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-azure.html#register-tanzu-kubernetes-grid-as-an-azure-client-app-3 }
 - AZ_TKG_APP_CLIENT_SECRET={recorded secret from the above}
 - AZ_SUBSCRIPTION_ID={azure subscription id}
-- TKG_PLAN={default: k8s-1dot20dot5-ubuntu-2004 --> as this was the latest at the time of writing this.
-Modify it to the version your prefer, notice how it is 1dot20dot5 instead of 1.20.5.
+- TKG_PLAN={default: `k8s-1dot20dot4-ubuntu-2004` --> as this was the latest at the time of writing this.
+Modify it to the version your prefer, notice how it is 1dot20dot4 instead of 1.20.4.
 Follow the same.
-IMPORTANT: In Tanzu Kubernetes Grid v1.3.1, the default cluster image --plan value is k8s-1dot20dot5-ubuntu-2004, based on Kubernetes version 1.20.5 and the machine OS, Ubuntu 20.04.
+IMPORTANT: In Tanzu Kubernetes Grid v1.3.1, the default cluster image --plan value is k8s-1dot20dot4-ubuntu-2004, based on Kubernetes version 1.20.4 and the machine OS, Ubuntu 20.04.
 Run the following command}
+- TKR_VERSION={default `v1.20.4---vmware.3-tkg.1`.
+This value is used for workload cluster creation using tkgworkloadwizard.sh.
+After you provision the management cluster you can get updated value by running `tanzu kubernetes-release get` and picking a version that is compatible=true and upgradable=true.
+Also adjust the `TKG_PLAN` according to the TKR you pick. ***Without right TKR and TKG_PLAN combo you will run into this error `ResourcePurchaseValidationFailed" Message="User failed validation to purchase resources.
+Error message: 'You have not accepted the legal terms on this subscription: 'xxxxx-xxx-xxx-000-203384034nho' for this plan.
+Before the subscription can be used, you need to accept the legal terms of the image.`*** }
 - TKG_ADMIN_EMAIL={this email address will be needed for private and public key purpose.
 Nothing will be emailed to this address.
 Just signature purpose stuff.}